Attack of the Beast Creatures: Reception

 As with many direct-to-video releases, as well as its general lack of availability, Attack of the Beast Creatures has been largely ignored by mainstream critics.

 Blockbuster Inc.'s Guide to Movies and Videos panned the film, giving it one out of four stars.
 Jim Craddock from VideoHound's Golden Movie Retriever gave the film a WOOF!, their lowest rating.
 John Stanley, in his book Creature Features: The Science Fiction, Fantasy, and Horror Movie Guide, awarded the film two out of four stars, stating that the film was good for a few unintentional laughs.

-Alternatively, some critics have commended the film for its enthusiastic approach, and cheesy B-movie charm.
+Alternatively, some critics have commended the film for its enthusiastic approach and cheesy B-movie charm.

 In his 1989 review of the film, Joe Kane of The New York Daily News found the film "hilarious", referring to it as a "camp classic".
 Jon Condit of Dread Central gave the film a score of three out of five, calling it "a genuinely nutty attempt at low budget monster movie-making".
 Condit also noted that in spite of the film's many flaws, its goofy charm made it highly enjoyable.
 Fred Beldin from Allmovie gave the film a similar review, stating "Attack of the Beast Creatures "will seem monotonous to some viewers, but there are enjoyably odd moments to savor".
 The Psychotronic Video Guide's Michael Weldon found the film's cheesiness enjoyable, while also comparing the title monsters to the killer doll in the television film Trilogy of Terror.
 Reviewing the film at its Video Vortex screening, Joseph A. Ziemba of Birth.Movies.Death gave the film a positive review, commending the film for its ambition, calling it "a triumph of enthusiastic ambition and amateur aesthetics".
 Thomas Scalzo from Not Coming to a Theater Near You commended director Stanley's enthusiasm, which Scalzo felt was clearly visible throughout the film, as well as the film's B-movie charm.

 Legacy

 Attack of the Beast Creatures marked Stanley's only directorial effort for several decades, who left the film industry to pursue a career in theatre.
 For the next twenty-five years Stanley worked as a theatre director and occasional actor, directing several plays, including the New York premiere of The Smoking Room.
 In 2006, Stanley returned to film to direct the comedy Doing Agatha.
-Over the years, Beast Creatures would gain a small cult following over the years, and is considered by some to be an obscure classic in bad cinema.
+Over the years, Beast Creatures would gain a small cult following, and is considered by some to be an obscure classic in bad cinema.